AlexandruCiobanu/flexxb/FlexXB/README.txt

 RELEASE NOTES

+1.6 - 26-03-2010
+	- Support for Flex 4 SDK
+	- Fix: Proper null check in PersistableList and XmlArraySerializer

 1.5 - 15-03-2010
 	- Fix: Issue 19: Problem appears when using a class as a type provider
 	- Fix: Issue 20: FlexXB API fails if using xml description file